Army Black Knights: Football

-The Army Black Knights football program are one of the few NCAA Division I Football Bowl Subdivision independent schools (not in a conference).
+Since the 2024 season, Army has been a football-only member of the American Athletic Conference (The American).
+For almost all of Army's previous football history, with the exception of a relatively short stint as a football-only member of Conference USA, it had been an NCAA Division I Football Bowl Subdivision independent school (not in a conference), and before joining The American was one of only four remaining FBS independents.
 Army was recognized as the national champions in 1944, 1945 and 1946.
 The annual Army-Navy Game between the Black Knights of Army and the Midshipmen of the Naval Academy at Annapolis (Navy) is among the most storied rivalries in all of college sports and currently marks the end of regular season play for college football each year.
+Although the two academies' football programs are now united in The American, their rivalry game continues as a non-conference game on its traditional date.

 Men's golf

 The men's golf team has won 21 conference championships: